-A couple of interesting things are happening on the cultural appropriate front.
-The Indian Pueblo Cultural Center in Albuquerque has just opened an exhibition on the appropriation of the Zia sun symbol by New Mexico state government and eventually by scores of businesses, tattoo artists, etc. The symbol is of considerable religious significance to the people of Zia and probably other Pueblo peoples as well.
-The Santa Fe New Mexican story on the exhibition provides additional information.
-(BTW, as I explain in Who Owns Native Culture, p.
-91, the use of the Zia sun symbol by Southwest Airlines was approved and supported by Zia Pueblo.)
+[Post updated, October 2024] A couple of interesting things happened on the cultural appropriate front in 2019.
+The Indian Pueblo Cultural Center in Albuquerque hosted an exhibition on the appropriation of the Zia sun symbol by New Mexico state government and eventually by scores of businesses, tattoo artists, etc. The symbol is of considerable religious significance to the people of Zia and probably other Pueblo peoples as well.

 On a completely different front, it’s worthy of note that the Supreme Court has accepted for review a new case focused on whether the U.S. Patent and Trademark Office may refuse trademark protection for brands whose language is lewd or vulgar.
 The case concerns the USPTO’s decision to deny trademark protection to a line of clothing called FUCT.
 The case is interesting because it potentially revisits, at least by implication, a 2017 Supreme Court decision overturning a longstanding prohibition on trademarks that are “disparaging.”
 This category includes the marks of organizations such as Washington DC’s football team.